bloxstreet/support/docs/hr-information/general-information.md

 - If an HR discovers any instance of leaking by a community member, it is imperative to promptly report the player through a ticket.

 __Gossiping:__
-- Gossiping refers to speaking negatively about someone in the BloxStreet community.
+- Gossiping refers to hate speech (racism, transphobia, homophobia, etc...), cyberbullying an individual (where we have evidence that it is consistent, not a one off comment), defamation (attempting to create a scandal or damage an individual's reputation through the sharing of altered evidence or incorrect information), wishing or threatening physical or mental harm, or doxxing/leaking and sharing of personal information.
-- If caught engaging in such behavior, it will lead to an immediate demotion to Customer and an unappealable permanent ban.
+- If caught engaging in such behavior, the punishment varies and will be decided by Group Administrators and Group Directors.
-- HRs have an obligation to report any instances of gossip they come across.
-Failing to fulfill this responsibility will result in facing appropriate consequences.

 __Discussions of Suicide and Self-Harm:__
 - Avoid discussing topics related to suicide and self-harm within the BloxStreet Discord server and in-game, as this can be distressing for many individuals.
 Mentioning these topics will lead to an immediate termination and permanent ban.